A desk of someone who manages payroll

 Depending on where your business is located, other employer contributions may apply.
 Consult with an attorney or an accountant who is familiar with your industry and the area where your business operates.

-5) Pay Employees
+5) Pay employees

 This is the step that everyone jumps to when they hear the term manage payroll.
 But, as we’ve seen, the payroll process actually starts well before cutting checks.